alex-w-hunt/CTF_Writeups/Hack The Box/Administrator.md

 <img width="500" height="353" alt="image" src="https://github.com/user-attachments/assets/cbf857d5-6b06-4132-a5d9-564deff085a7" />

 I copied each password out and inspected the users in BloodHound.
-Based on the "Enabled: False" data in BloodHound, it appeared that the alexander@administrator.htb and emma@administrator.htb accounts were inactive.
-Since the only active account was emily@administrator.htb, I started by logging in to the machine via WinRM as Emily.
+Based on the "Enabled: False" data in BloodHound, it appeared that the `alexander@administrator.htb` and `emma@administrator.htb` accounts were inactive.
+Since the only active account was `emily@administrator.htb`, I started by logging in to the machine via WinRM as Emily.
 ```
 └──╼ $evil-winrm -i 10.10.11.42 -u Emily -p UXLCI5iETUsIBoFVTj8yQFKoHjXmb